-In 2006, Incourage supported the Heart of Wisconsin Community Leadership Class with a Community Grant in the amount of \$321 for "Downtown Classic Cinema Under the Stars," an outdoor movie night for the community on the streets of our downtown.
+In 2006, Incourage supported the Heart of Wisconsin Community Leadership Class with a Community Grant in the amount of \$321 for "Downtown Classic Cinema Under the Stars", an outdoor movie night for the community in the Downtown Riverfront District.
 Movie rental expenses have primarily been funded by Wisconsin Rapids businesses, with Incourage providing another grant in 2013 for \$300.
 Incourage has provided oversight and administration of the funds contributed in support of the event through the Downtown Revitalization Fund.
-The event is led by a small group of community volunteers and celebrated its 11th anniversary in 2016.
+The event is led by a small group of community volunteers and celebrated its 12th anniversary in 2016.